-Disclaimer: The views and opinions expressed in this article are solely those of the author and Obie.ai, and was distributed for the purposes of evaluation of the Obie platform.
+The views and opinions expressed in this article are solely those of the author and Obie.
+We wrote this article for the purposes of evaluating the Obie and Guru platforms, respectively.
 This article is meant to be a helpful resource for organizations who are currently in the midst of their journey to onboarding a new internal knowledge base system.

 Since 2015, we have learned from our customers and countless prospects about their journey acquiring different business wiki software vendors.
 Often, they are forthcoming with the various business wiki software products they have evaluated.

 We are most often compared to a product called Guru (getguru.com), developed by Guru Technologies in Philadelphia, PA.
 Both Guru and Obie emerged in the Slack wiki realm early in the Slack platform’s history.
 We have independently tried to solve common knowledge management pains, but have arrived at different solutions.

 |Robust Slack integration||Robust browser extension|

 |Less verification features||Not built for heavy Slack workflows|

 |Younger browser extension||Bias to native content tools create silos|

 |Intelligent knowledge integrations||✅||❌|

 Guru and Obie are two different solutions with different focus directions